-for Fall/Winter/Spring quarters until they graduate.
+In rare circumstances, students may have not yet graduated, are not funded with stipend or tuition scholarship, and are not on their clinical internship.
+In most situations, these students will register for Continuous Registration (TGS512) for Fall/Winter/Spring quarters until they graduate (there is no need to register for TGS512 in the Summer quarter).
+Use of TGS512 is atypical, usually only occurring when a student has completed all degree requirements, including the internship, but has not yet completed their dissertation final exam.
 Please note that students registered for TGS512 do not pay the activity fee and therefore are not eligible for the UPass, nor are they eligible for a NUSHIP subsidy (although they are welcome to pay for NUSHIP out-of-pocket).